oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 15. On the same Identification page, in the PDB Template Location section: Select **Software Library** radio button.
 Click on the magnifier icon placed on Location text box.

-    Select the Name which you created during Unplug,incase of multiple options, choose the latest image based on timestamp.
+    Select the Name which you created during Unplug.
+    In case of multiple options, choose the latest image based on timestamp.
-    Click **Next**
+    Click **Select**
       ![](images/Task2-step15.jpg " ")
       ![](images/Task2-step15-latest.jpg " ")